Support

 How do I request a copy of my background check report?

-You can request a copy of your report through our online form, by email, or by phone.
-Click here for more information on requesting a copy of your report.
+You can request a copy of your report through our online form, email, or phone.
+Click on "Request a Copy of My Report" in the menu on this page.

 How do I dispute the accuracy of my background check report?

-You can dispute the contents of your background check report by using our online form, by email, or by phone.
-Click here for more information on disputing your report.
+You can dispute the contents of your background check report by using our online form, email, or phone.
+Click on "Dispute a Report" in the menu on this page.

-I applied for a job; how do I know if that company ran a background check on me?
+I applied for a job; how do I know if the company ran a background check on me?

 Before a prospective employer can order a background check on you, it has to tell you that it will do so through a proper disclosure and it also has to get your written permission.
 The forms that an applicant signs off on are commonly referred to as the “disclosure and authorization” forms.
 However, letting you know it will run a check as part of the hiring process and getting your permission in advance doesn’t always mean that the company will actually run a background check.